21 Mukhi Rudraksha: Benefits, Price & Complete Guide (The Rarest Bead in Existence)

 Activation Ceremony

-Practical Alternatives -- What to Wear Instead
+Practical Alternatives: What to Wear Instead

-For Wealth Protection (Kuber's Blessing)
+For Wealth Protection (Sri Kuberji's Blessing)

-For Complete Navagraha Protection
+For Full Navagraha Protection

-For Spiritual Ascension
+For Spiritual Lift

-- 1 Mukhi Rudraksha (Shiva / Surya): The supreme spiritual Rudraksha, granting Jeevan Mukti (liberation while living).
-Rare but significantly more available than the 21 Mukhi.
+- 1 Mukhi Rudraksha (Shivji / Surya): the supreme spiritual Rudraksha, said to give Jeevan Mukti (freedom while living).
+Rare, but far more available than the 21 Mukhi.
 Indonesian origin: Rs 15,000-2,00,000.
 Nepali origin: Rs 1,00,000-50,00,000+.
 See our 1 Mukhi Rudraksha Guide.

 For Universal Protection